syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

 ---
-title: Working with Comments | Syncfusion
+title: Working with Comments | DocIO | Syncfusion
 description: This section illustrates how to add, modify and remove the comments
 platform: file-formats
 control: DocIO